saurav-sabu/100-Days-Of-Code/README.md

 5. Python Program to Print Sum of Negative Numbers, Positive Even & Odd Numbers in a List
 6. Python Program to Count Occurrences of Element in List
 7. Python Program to Return the Length of the Longest Word from the List of Words

+#### Day 9 Contents:

+1. Python Program to Find Numbers which are Divisible by 7 and Multiple of 5 in a Given Range